eddyerburgh/notes/docs/operating-systems/linux/kernel-data-structures.md

 # Kernel data structures
 {:.no_toc}

-This section is about common data structures that are used across the kernel.
+Linux implements several data structures that are used throughout the kernel.
+If you want to read the Linux source code, you should learn the common data structures first.

 ## Table of contents
 {: .no_toc  }